 To benchmark the proposed framework against established baselines in the literature, we evaluate a simplified binary classification setting (Normal vs. Suspicious).
 In this formulation, the \textit{Cybercrime} and \textit{Blocklisted} classes are merged into a single \textit{Suspicious} category.

-To provide context, we compare our results with methods applied to the Elliptic dataset \citep{pocher2023detecting}, the standard benchmark for illicit activity detection in Bitcoin.
+To provide context, we compare our results with methods applied to the Elliptic dataset \citep{weber2019anti,pocher2023detecting}, the standard benchmark for illicit activity detection in Bitcoin.
 It is important to note the structural differences: while the Elliptic dataset models the Bitcoin graph, our work focuses on the Ethereum account-based model restricted to stablecoin flows.
 Despite these differences, both tasks share the fundamental objective of separating licit from illicit entities within high-noise transaction networks, making the comparison of methodological effectiveness relevant.